vegaprotocol/documentation/docs/tutorials/proposals/volume-discount-program-proposal.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+When a volume discount program is enabled, traders can receive discounts on their taker fees.
+The higher their taker volume over the discount program period, the greater the discount traders can receive.

 The volume discount program needs to be enabled by governance.
 Once it's enabled, both the requirements and the benefits can also be replaced with a new program.

-This page describes what you need to propose enabling or replacing the referral program, and provides example proposal templates that you will need to edit before sharing and submitting.
+This page describes what you need to propose enabling or replacing the volume discount program, and provides example proposal templates that you will need to edit before sharing and submitting.

 ## Requirements